risingwavelabs/risingwave/docs/developer-guide.md

 Use the `./risedev configure` command to start the interactive configuration mode, in which you can enable and disable components.

 - Hummock (MinIO + MinIO-CLI): Enable this component to persist state data.
-- Prometheus and Grafana: Enable this component to view RisingWave thoroughput and performance metrics.
+- Prometheus and Grafana: Enable this component to view RisingWave metrics.
 You can view the metrics through a built-in Grafana dashboard.
 - Etcd: Enable this component if you want to persist metadata node data.
+- Kafka: Enable this component if you want to create a streaming source from a Kafka topic.
 - Jaeger: Use this component for tracing.

 To manually add those components into the cluster, you will need to configure RiseDev to download them first.
 For example,